AnastassiyaR/sse-websocket-task/README.md

 - **Backend**: Spring Boot (Java 21)
 - **Deployment**: Docker container with Nginx + Java

 **Note**: Free tier on Render spins down after 15 minutes of inactivity.
 First request may take 30-50 seconds to wake up the service.
-Also I am not if it is a correct way to host application but I did my best :)
+Also I am not sure if it is a correct way to host application but I did my best :)